About

 I change first

-'In therapy the customer gets the credit.
-The therapist succeeds by failing the customer's way.
-Bearing the consequence of that failure.
-Namely redundancy from temporary employment.
-In my experience this is a disciplined and effective way of being with people.
-Admitting our mistakes and trying not to repeat them.
+Helping by example is a disciplined and effective way of being with people.
 Accepting the complaint, anger and disappointment of the customer without retaliation.
-Responding in an adult way to the customers corrective criticism.
-Exploring what has happened between us.
+Exploring what has happened.
 Breaking the comfortable lock of complementarity.
 Letting go of a fantasy of being the complete, innocent, blameless therapist.
 In these ways the therapist is paid to change, in order to help the customer.
-And so in the end, my first answer to the group was not a bad stab at the value added.
+And so in the end, my first answer to the group was not bad.
 What am I getting paid for?
-Paid to lead with my vulnerability, then to follow yours, to a place of greater psychological health.'
+I am paid to lead with my vulnerability, then to follow yours, to a place of greater psychological health.'

 This is a summary drawn from my full article What are you getting paid for?